Finger injury compensation claims

 - Laceration of skin, nerves, tendons or blood vessels

-As an initial step, the Claimant's solicitor will arrange an independent medical report.
+As a first step, your solicitor will arrange an independent medical report.
 This report will detail the finger injury, the likely recovery time and any future impact the injury will have on the operation of the hand.
 The findings of the independent medical report will be used to support the finger injury compensation claim.

-Compensation awards also take into account the financial losses that a Claimant may suffer as a result of their finger injury.
+Compensation awards also take into account the financial losses that you may suffer as a result of their finger injury.
 These expenses may include:

 - Loss of earnings, both during the recovery period and in the future